tml-tuebingen/nshap/README.md

 ⚠️ Disclaimer

 This package does not provide an efficient way to compute Shapley Values.
 For this you should refer to the [shap](https://github.com/slundberg/shap/) package or approaches like [FastSHAP](https://arxiv.org/abs/2107.07436).
 In practice, the current implementation works for arbitrary functions of up to ~10 variables.
-This package should be used for research purposes only.

 ## Setup